 The North Carolina Small Grain Growers Association, Inc. was formed by a group of small grain producers and agri-business representatives from across the state on July 24, 1986.
-The Association is a nonprofit corporation formed to encourage, promote and develop more efficient and effective small grain marketing and production and to participate in all matters relative to the interests of small grain producers.
+The Association is a nonprofit corporation formed to encourage, promote and develop more efficient small grain marketing and production practices.
+Our goal is to participate in all matters relative to the interest of small grain producers in North Carolina.

 Goals & Objectives

 Enhance opportunity for profit

 Solve production problems and improve yields

 Find new markets and uses for small grains

 Develop strong leaders to speak for Small Grains